AceBGI/Performance-Monitor/README.md

 # Performance-Monitor
-Coding Assignment that generates a performance report which shows you a list of timestamps and what the given FPS and frame count are for that given time.
+Coding Assignment: Example SDK that monitors the performance of your scene by gathring FPS data on specified samnple rate.

 # Quick Start